kenneth-alt/wait-ease-v1/README.md

 # wait-ease-v1
+Project to create a Queue Management system in Python Flask and PostgreSQL.

 ## To run app locally
 ## Make sure Python 3.9 and above and pip package manager are correctly installed